 In our analysis to distinguish between E. faecalis and E. faecium infections, the top proteomic biomarkers identified were immunoglobulin kappa variable 2-30 (IGKV2-30) and retinol binding protein 4 (RBP4), which produced ROC AUCs of 0.76 and 0.79, respectively (Figure 4E).
 Additionally, the top metabolomic features identified were retinol and PC(16:1/0:0), which had ROC AUCs of 0.77 and 0.82, respectively.
 When investigating differences in inferred cytokine profiles between E. faecalis and E. faecium, no significant differences were observed (Supplementary Figure 6).

 In the realm of biomarker discovery, it is important to ensure that the differences observed in biomarkers are truly attributable to the variable of interest and not confounded by additional factors ,46,47 .
 Our evaluation of clinical metadata suggested the potential presence of confounding variables within our dataset.
 Specifically, transplant type was significantly associated with the levels of 9 out of the top 10 ranked protein biomarkers (Supplementary Figure 7).
-Further investigation revealed that this association could be challenging to disentangle from the type of pathogen causing the infection, as patients infected with E. were more likely to have organ transplants in our cohort.
+Further investigation revealed that this association could be challenging to disentangle from the type of pathogen causing the infection, as patients infected with E. faecium were more likely to have organ transplants in our cohort.
 To address this, we refined our analysis to include only patients who had not undergone a transplant.
 Under these conditions, we found that antibody levels remained significantly reduced in E. faecium-infected samples compared to E. faecalis (Supplementary Figure 10A).
 However, we observed a loss of significance for the remaining protein biomarkers APOC1, AZGP1, PCOX1, RBP4 and SERPINC1, indicating that their significance may be confounded by transplant status (Supplementary Figure 10C).
 Nevertheless, the direction of enrichment for APOC3 and RBP4 was preserved, narrowly missing our threshold for statistical significance with p values of 0.098, and 0.064, respectively.
 When examining only non-transplant patients, metabolites like PE(16:1/0:0), mycophenolic acid, and PC(16:1/0:0) no longer displayed statistically significant differences between E. faecalis and E. faecium, suggesting the observed significance may also be driven by transplant type and treatment.
 However, PC(16:1/0:0), PC(17:1/0:0), and retinol still showed significant differences, indicating these conclusions were not confounded by transplant status (Supplementary Figure 10D).

 Additionally, smoking status was significantly associated with the abundances of 5 out of the top 10 protein biomarkers (Supplementary Figure 7).
 When filtering for non-smoking patients, significant differences in the levels of these biomarkers between E. faecalis and E. faecium persisted, suggesting that these biomarkers were not confounded by smoking status (Supplementary Figure 10B).
 Interestingly, AZGP1, a top biomarkers for distinguishing E. faecalis from E. faecium and a gene reported to be overexpressed in the airway upon smoking 48, was not found to be influenced by smoking status in our dataset.